terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 The [DNS submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the terraform resource for creating and managing DNS records in a CIS instance.
 For more information, read [this](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).

-* Although the SRV record name is provided in the variable, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
+If you add a **SRV record**, though the record name is provided in the variable, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 For more information, see  [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).

-* The changed name means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
+The changed name means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 You can ignore that message.
 Your infrastructure will not be affected.

     # module.cis_dns_records[0].ibm_cis_dns_record.dns_records["NAME/SRV"] will be updated in-place
         ~ resource "ibm_cis_dns_record" "dns_records" {
             id          = "a5177ec049fc2973a33df1441e869a27:9684838a87ecxxx5518:crn:v1:bluemix:public:internet-svcs:global:a/abac0df06b644axxx4f55b3880e:6ee7ec9a-5e68-4b6f-af9a-5714xxx4d::"
             ~ name      = "_sip._udp.test-example.srv.test**.**.com" -> "test-example.srv"
             # (13 unchanged attributes hidden)
             }

-* If you add a CAA record, a `flags` parameter is returned in the data object.
-The work is being tracked in `IBM-Cloud/terraform-provider-ibm` [issue 4792](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4792).
+If you add a **CAA record**, a `flags` parameter is returned in the data object.
+The work is being tracked [here](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4792).

-* The returned `flags` parameter means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
+The returned `flags` parameter means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 You can ignore that message.
 Your infrastructure will not be affected.

     # module.cis_dns_records.ibm_cis_dns_record.dns_records["test-exmple.caa/CAA"] will be updated in-place
         ~ resource "ibm_cis_dns_record" "dns_records" {
             ~ data        = {
                 - "flags" = "0" -> null